mgmedick/SpeedRunCharts/README.md

 ## Contact Info:

 Happy coding!
-If you have any questions you can message me here on GitHub or you can contact me at [speedruncharts@outlook.com](mailto:speedruncharts@outlook.com).
+If you have any questions you can message me on GitHub or you can contact me at [speedruncharts@outlook.com](mailto:speedruncharts@outlook.com).